-After this session, they added Laura Johnson as a sixth voice.
-It was an attempt to get a different kind of sound, but she didn't stay very long.
-Then, in late 1953, Charles Carruthers was drafted; Lester Russaw followed in March, 1954
+Sometime after the Chess session, they added Laura Johnson as a sixth voice.
+It was an attempt to get a different kind of sound, but she didn't stay very long and wasn't mentioned in any references to the group.

-A new lead, Charles Brown (who was more of a blues singer with a high tenor voice), was found and a third Chess session was done on May 22, 1954.
-Two sides were recorded, "Cobella" and "Beggin' and Pleadin'," but neither was released.
-(The personnel on these recordings is Charles Brown, Sam Griggs, George Lewis, and William Griggs.)
+They added Charles Brown as their new lead, and a third Chess session was done on May 22, 1954.
+(Brown was more of a blues singer with a high tenor voice.)
+They recorded two sides, "Cobella" and "Beggin' and Pleadin'", but neither was released.
+(The personnel on these recordings was Charles Brown, Sam Griggs, George Lewis, and William Griggs.)

 Most of the Coronets' personal appearances were done in Ohio, but at the time "Nadine" was popular, a Kansas City outfit constructed a tour around them (with some dancers and comedians).
 This look them to Kentucky, Louisiana, Georgia, and Tennessee.
 George says that "Nadine" was actually more popular in the South than in the rest of the country.
 (That's hard to imagine, since it made the local charts in Los Angeles, Philadelphia, St. Louis, Cincinnati, and Chicago.)